Skip to Main Content

 Bibliography

 Title of Motion Picture.
 Directed by Director First Name Last Name.
-Place of Publication: Publisher, Year.
+Publisher, Year.
 Format.
 URL.

 Example: